jamesquinlan/dsc-techstack/topics/shell.md

 **Example**
-To create a symbolic link to an binary program, e.g., Julia.
+To create a symbolic link to a binary program, e.g., Julia.

 ```
 ln -s path/to/juila julia